Biden brushes aside Trump attempts to overturn the election, confident his victory will stand

 “This is just pure racism, unvarnished,” said Rep. Andy Levin (D-Mich.), whose district is just outside the city.
 “He’s gone outside the bounds of democracy here.
 Anybody who’s involved in this scheme has left democracy behind and they’re in the land of maintaining power by whatever means necessary.”

 Biden has approached Trump’s latest attempts to foment a sense of national crises in the same way his team handled the president’s most disruptive tactics during the campaign, though with arguably less public urgency.
-Biden previously downplayed the importance of Trump’s efforts to pressure Ukraine to hurt Biden’s campaign in 2019, and was dismissive of Trump’s constant focus on the past business dealings of his son, Hunter Biden.
+Biden previously downplayed the importance of Trump’s efforts to pressure Ukraine to hurt Biden’s campaign in 2019, and was dismissive of Trump’s constant focus on the past business dealings of his son Hunter Biden.

 At the same time, Biden’s campaign has also aggressively reached out to and promoted outside validators who are calling on Trump to accept the results of the election